 - The cake layers can be made ahead and stored, wrapped in plastic wrap, at room temperature for up to two days.
 Alternatively, you can store the wrapped cake layers in the freezer for up to 2 months before thawing and frosting.

-- The Orange Buttercream can be made ahead and stored in an airtight container in the refrigerator for up to two weeks.
+- The orange buttercream can be made ahead and stored in an airtight container in the refrigerator for up to two weeks.
 When you’re ready to use it, bring it back to room temperature and re-whip in your stand mixer to bring back to smooth buttercream consistency.

 What are some of your favorite Holiday cake recipes?
 This cranberry orange cake has become one of mine!
 Let me know what you’re baking right now and if you make this recipe, be sure to leave a comment to let me know how you like it and tag @sugarandsparrowco on Instagram to show me!